alexclassroom/connect-polylang-elementor/README.md

 ## Changelog

+### 2.0.8
+* Don't load integrations if Polylang languages are not defined.

 ### 2.0.7
 * Fixed deprecated message with Elementor 3.6.
 * More restricted filter for lang home urls with trailing slash.